Ahmedjk4/Calo/README.md

 This NPM pkg is part of AMEIA Group, and Developed By Single Developer.

-**If you will use it you will need this minified version :** https://github.com/Ahmedjk4/Calo/releases/download/MinifiedVersionLatest/calo.min.js
+**If you will use it in html you will need this minified version :** https://github.com/Ahmedjk4/Calo/releases/download/MinifiedVersionLatest/calo.min.js

 ```html
 <script src="calo.min.js"></script>